Literacy & Reading

 This page looks at Literacy and Reading Development.
 It includes background information, statistics, innovations and more from Australia and overseas.
-Reading Development looks at different formats including the Phonics debate and Reading Recovery.
+Reading Development looks at different formats including the Phonics debate, Direct Instruction and Reading Recovery.

-The Second Page looks at Research and other Reading information including associations, journals, Reading resources, software, more.
+The Second Page looks at Research and other Reading information including associations, Reading resources, software, more.

 Reading Recommendations are now found on the Children’s Literature page.

 Background information, statistics, the Australian scene, innovations, more.

 ‘Support and professional development to educators and others interested in literacy through international, national, state and regional conferences, workshops and seminars, journals, position papers, other publications’.

 ‘Better Beginnings supports parents in reading to children so that they build the early literacy skills they need to become good readers and succeed at school’.